Penwith · TR19

 Renovations & Remodels in Porthcurno

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Porthcurno, that work is shaped by the place itself — Porthcurno is the cliff-cove village home to the Minack Theatre and the historic transatlantic telegraph station, AONB and Heritage Coast designated, with a building stock that leans toward granite cottages and former telegraph-era houses.
+Reading Porthcurno on the ground is half of the renovation job — Porthcurno is the cliff-cove village home to the Minack Theatre and the historic transatlantic telegraph station, AONB and Heritage Coast designated, with a building stock that leans toward former telegraph-era houses and modern carefully detailed coastal homes.

 - Conservation Area